 Smithfield on Dublin’s northside has grown up since its gritty days in the early 2000s.
 Nestled between vivacious Temple Bar, expansive Phoenix Park and free-spirited Stoneybatter, staying here will give visitors true insight into local life.
-Most of the activity revolves around Smithfield Square, a former market right off the Luas tramline.
-The large, cobblestone plaza has been transformed into a cluster of independent restaurants and artisan cafés.
+Most activity revolves around Smithfield Square, a former market right off the Luas tramline.
+The large cobblestone plaza has been transformed into a cluster of independent restaurants and artisan cafés.
 Between all the wining and dining, there are tons of family-friendly festivals and cultural happenings to take part in.
 Bustling pubs and warehouse clubs around the square mean you’ll be kept busy well into the wee hours.

 Taking inspiration from street vendors and food trucks, Token’s menu centres around burgers, tacos and other foods you eat with your hands.
 After your meal, play Space Invaders or catch a ’90s movie at the cinema.
 The next morning, head to Third Space and unwind.
 In addition to serving enormous Irish breakfasts, sumptuous wraps and fresh pastries, this bright, informal hangout hosts an array of community events.